You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 An ideal environment for paintings: well-aired area, 65-75 F, 40-50% humidity, no direct sunlight

-The difference between acrylics and watercolor lies also in the choice of brushes: we generally use synthetic brushes for acrylic paint and natural, softer brushes (kolinsky sable as the finest) for watercolor paint.
+The difference between acrylics and watercolor lies also in the choice of brushes: we generally use synthetic brushes for acrylic paint and natural, softer brushes (Kolinsky Sable as the finest) for watercolor paint.

 Watercolor brushes are supposed to work with more fluid paint and they are shorter than acrylic brushes.